RigottiG/RigottiG/README.md

 ### Hello! 👋 Welcome to my profile

-- 🔭 I’m currently working with React Native
+- 🔭 I’m currently working with NextJS
 - 📫 How to reach me: ggrigotti@gmail.com
 - ⚡ Passionate about new technologies